Savannah-Chatham County

 District-Level NCES Analysis

 Savannah-Chatham County operates 58 public schools serving 36,326 students, placing it among the larger districts in Georgia.
-The school portfolio breaks down into 31 other, 12 high, 9 middle, 6 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 36,340 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Chatham County County.
+The school portfolio breaks down into 31 combined, 12 high, 9 middle, 6 elementary schools, giving families a clear picture of grade-band coverage across a sizeable portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Chatham County.

-Academic infrastructure includes 6 of 58 schools offering Advanced Placement (53 AP courses district-wide), a 339.6:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 33.4% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 6 of 58 schools offering Advanced Placement (53 AP courses district-wide), a 339.6:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 33.4% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 56.3% African American, 19.5% White, 16.1% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Pooler Elementary School, with a diversity index of 71.5/100.

 Savannah-Chatham County school enrollment varies 23× across entities

 Savannah-Chatham County school enrollment ranges from 68 students (lowest) to 1,585 students (highest), a spread of 1,517 students.
-That spread reflects typical mixed-portfolio variation between specialty programs and large neighbourhood schools.
+That spread is wider than typical and predicts noticeable gaps in service quality between the highest and lowest areas.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data